-If you need to get your website running efficiently, there are a number of things you have to keep in mind.
-Luckily, versatile tools like Google Lighthouse can keep help you optimise and keep track of factors like Performance, Accessibility, and so much more.
+If you need to get your website running efficiently, there are several things you have to keep in mind.
+Luckily, versatile tools like Google Lighthouse can keep helping you optimise and keep track of factors like Performance, Accessibility, and so much more.

 Although its primary focus is web applications and mobile sites, it still provides a lot of useful information and recommendations that one can apply to any website.
 As a means of monitoring how your website is doing alongside multiple useful metrics, it is indispensable.

 There are many ways to make use of Lighthouse, and the best one may depend on what you’re most comfortable with.
 The various workflows include: